Dgarc359/rusty-chameleon-cdk/README.md

 # 🦀 Rusty Chameleon 🦎

-Discord Bot leveraging AWS Lambda
+Discord Bot written in rust, powered by AWS Lambda.
+Packaged and Deployed with AWS Cdk.

 ## Setup